 The CDC immunization schedules break down the recommended vaccines by the age or age range when each vaccine or series of shots is recommended.
 This schedule will help you and your provider know what shots infants and children, pre-teens and teens, and even adults are due for.

 Where can I get immunized?

-To get immunized, please contact your healthcare provider or one of the following:
+To get immunized, please contact your healthcare provider, local pharmacy or one of the following:

 Many local pharmacies offer a wide range of vaccines for adults.
 Contact your local pharmacy to find out if they have vaccine available.

 Many Clark County pharmacies offer travel immunizations including Yellow Fever.
 Getting your immunizations at least 4–6 weeks before you travel is best, so that any vaccines you need have time to take effect.
 Call your local pharmacy or visit Yellow Fever Vaccination Clinics (website) for a list of clinics by county in Washington state.
-For more information visit the CDC Yellow Book (website) .
+For more information on what immunizations may be required visit the CDC Yellow Book (website) .